LiU-SeeGoals/basestation/README.md

 ## Contributing
 Make sure to follow the [firmware standard](https://github.com/LiU-SeeGoals/wiki/wiki/1.-Processes-&-Standards#seegoal---firmware-standard) and the [feature branch](https://github.com/LiU-SeeGoals/wiki/wiki/1.-Processes-&-Standards#feature-branch-integration) concept.

+## Git Submodules
+This project uses several Git Submodules.
+To get all Submodules at the correct version, use git update --init --recursive.
+This has to be done the first time you clone, and everytime you change branch to a branch with different submodule versions.

 ## Building and flashing
 This project has to be compiled and flashed through the STM32CubeIDE.